dginst/crypto_correlation/README.md

 |
 |--- btc_analysis --> folder containing all the functions needed in the repository
 |
-|--- scripts --> folder containing the scripts that upload the data into MongoDB collections
+|--- analysis scripts -->contains the scripts that upload the data into MongoDB collections
 |
 |--- dashboard --> folder containing the scripts that launch the dashbopard app
+|
+|--- excel creator

 # analysis scripts